 Chevy Chase Trust Company Background

 The clients of this fee-only firm include a wide range of individuals and institutions.
-More specifically, the firm works with both high-net-worth and non-high-net-worth individuals, families, endowments, foundations, government clients, pension and profit-sharing plans, investment companies, businesses, individual retirement plans, partnerships, trusts and estates.
-You will need a minimum of $2 million in investable assets to open an account with this firm.
+More specifically, the firm works with both high-net-worth and non-high-net-worth individuals and families.
+It also serves endowments, foundations, government clients, pension and profit-sharing plans, businesses, individual retirement plans, trusts and estates.
+You will need a minimum of $2 million in investable assets to open an account.

 1919 Investment Counsel Background

-None of the firms on this list have been around even remotely as long as 1919 Investment Counsel, which was established in 1919.
-This firm is now a subsidiary of Stifel Financial Corp., a financial services holding company.
+None of the firms on this list have been around even remotely as long as 1919 Investment Counsel, which — as its name indicates — was established in 1919.
+The firm is now a subsidiary of Stifel Financial Corp., a financial services holding company.

 - Fixed income investing

 - Equity investing

 1919 Investment Counsel strives to build investment and financial plans that will meet its clients’ needs.
 It does this across two main verticals: equity and fixed income, offered on a discretionary and non-discretionary basis.

 Fixed income and equity discretionary services refer to standard investments accounts that use not only fixed-income and equity investments, but also cash equivalents and alternative investments.
 Because it’s a discretionary account, you are ceding all decision-making ability 1919's advisors.
 On the other hand, non-discretionary investment advisory services leave control in your hands.
 The firm will come up with a set of investment recommendations, which you’ll be able to approve or reject.

 The firm has family office services available as well, though these aren’t available to every client.
 These services are meant to ensure that an entire family’s financial needs and desires are being met and will include all the services above, just on a larger scale.